 The Board is mindful that it needs to continually monitor and identify ways in which it might improve its performance and recognises that board evaluation is a useful tool for enhancing a board’s effectiveness.

 Any performance-related remuneration is determined by the Remuneration Committee.
-The Non-Executive Directors are responsible for the evaluation of Ali Mortazavi's performance as Executive Chairman and CEO.
+The Non-Executive Directors are responsible for the evaluation of Ali Mortazavi's performance as CEO.

 In conducting the formal annual evaluation, the Board undertakes a rigorous assessment of its own performance, balance of skills, experience, independence, diversity (including gender diversity) and other factors relevant to its effectiveness (and also of that of its Committees) and the performance of its individual Directors.